Open access

 Where can I find help with questions about open access?

 If you are a researcher with questions about publishing open access, the University of Zurich’s Open Science Services (OSS) team will be happy to advise you.
-The Open Science Services (OSS) department is a joint initiative of the UZH and ZB.
+The Open Science Services (OSS) department is based at the University Library Zurich and is supported by the ZB.
 It maintains the ZORA repository for the University and answers questions about publishing open access.
-The ZB supports the OSS with enquiries relating to the humanities and social sciences.

 If you are a private individual wishing to learn more about open access and have questions or suggestions, you are welcome to contact us via e-mail.